jtownson/xdfbinext/README.md

-## MapCompare: A tunerpro XDF and bin comparison utility
+## XdfBinCompare: A tunerpro XDF and bin comparison utility

 ### Motivation